-Information about our legal services and how they usually operate is below:
+Information about our legal services is below:

-At drop-in free legal advice sessions, we provide you with initial legal information and advice.
+CLO provides you with initial legal information and advice.
 In special circumstances, we may take you on as an ongoing client, and work with you to resolve your issue.

 We operate outreach clinics around Otago by appointment, staffed by qualified and experienced lawyers.